Search

 In most cases, decisions can be taken by one parental responsibility holder.

 For example, a school may only need consent from one person with parental responsibility to take the child on a school trip.
-If the other parent strongly objects, they could seek a prohibited steps order from the court to prevent this from happening.
+If the other parent strongly objects, they could seek a Prohibited Steps Order from the court to prevent this from happening.

 Where there is a major decision to be made about the child’s life, all those with parental responsibility will need to agree.
 For example, if one parent wants to change the name of the child, move abroad with the child, or have the child put up for adoption, all those with parental responsibility must agree.